 Urgent Help

-NHS Talking Therapies is not an emergency service so if you feel you are deteriorating or having thoughts of suicide it is important you keep yourself safe and get some help
+NHS Talking Therapies is not an emergency service, so if you feel you are deteriorating or having thoughts of suicide, call 111 and select the mental health option.
+It is important you keep yourself safe and get some help.

 IN AN EMERGENCY